LGBTQ rights in Colombia: Government decree

 The Colombian Ministry of Interior released in the spring of 2016 a presidential decree that provides a broad policy of procedural obligations for government institutions and territorial entities regarding LGBTI rights.
 The document calls for creating an Intersectional Commission for the Guarantee of Rights of the LGBTI Community (Comisión Intersectorial para la Garantía de los Derechos de la comunidad LGBTI).
 The decree specifically addresses rights for LGBTI Colombians in public education, health care, prisons and as victims of armed conflict.
 The text clarifies that "national entities may not refuse to recognize that a same-sex couple can constitute a family, and in consequence, can enjoy the constitutional protections and equality of opportunities afforded other families."

 In May 2018, President Juan Manuel Santos issued an executive decree ordering the Interior Ministry to further guarantee the rights of LGBTQ people in the social sector, notably in health, education, work, housing, recreation, sports and culture, as well as establishing support programmes.

 Gender identity and expression

-Since August 2023, passports issued within Colombia included 3 options namely male, female and X.

 In 2011, the Constitutional Court ruled that a transgender woman prisoner was allowed to choose her own hairstyle and makeup.

+Identity documents

+People can request to change the gender marker on their birth certificate.
+The options are F (femenino), M (masculino), NB (no binario) and T (transgénero).
+Public notaries are not allowed to reject the request and must accomplish it within five business days.
+If it is the first time the person is making such a request, the notary cannot charge them for it, and the person can simultaneously request a name change free of charge.
+The change history is to be protected, such that only public authorities or the person themselves may consult it; anyone else will need a court order to look it up.
+This became law on July 9, 2026, when outgoing justice minister Jorge Iván Cuervo signed Decree 0732 of 2026.
+It followed the Constitutional Court's order on February 4, 2022 that the Ninth Notary of Medellín and the National Civil Registry reissue someone's birth certificate and national identity document with "no binario" or "NB" in the sex field.
+The court also ordered the Colombian government to offer the nonbinary option for everyone and ordered Congress to amend relevant laws.

+Beginning in 2026, options for nonbinary and transgender will be offered on the national identity card.

+Since August 2023, passports issued within Colombia have offered three gender options: male, female and X.